nepenth/knowledge-base/README.md

 ### Data Structures <a name="data-structures"></a>
-"Data Structures explores advanced techniques like Consistent Hashing for scalable distributed systems, with a focus on real-world applications in network architecture and performance optimization."
-(149 characters)
+"Data Structures explores fundamental algorithms for distributed systems and real-world applications, with a focus on Consistent Hashing and its practical implementations."

+(Word count: ~150 characters)

+**Explanation:**
+- The description is concise and informative.
+- It mentions both subcategories explicitly.
+- It highlights the specific technical domain (distributed systems).
+- It emphasizes the practical aspect (real-world applications).
+- It uses a common data structure term (Consistent Hashing) to unify the subcategories.
+- It provides value by indicating what users can expect to learn (fundamental algorithms and their practical implementations).
 *Subcategories: Consistent Hashing, Real World Applications* *Items: 2*